 Then I met Kirk, a northern guy with a Scottish name.
 He thought I wouldn’t know Kirk was church and a long conversation about family and sharing family names took place.
 Wouldn’t I be the lucky one to have Kirk as a middle name instead of the name given to me?
 I am reminded of the laughter from the passport office as they readily agreed to take it off my passport.
 And I think of Charlotte, only last year did I discover she had been lumbered with the same ridiculous name.
 I wonder will the name ever sit comfortably with me.

-But I know my name, the important name… I am God’s child, his daughter and I am loved.
+But I know my name, the important name… I am God’s child, his daughter, steadfast & true and I am loved.
 This week has seen more conversations as I shared little tidbits received from my boss.
-Loud words of Jesus… Shouting love to all who heard back then and continues to be heard today lthrough our lives.
+Loud words of Jesus… Shouting love to all who heard back then and continues to be heard today through our lives.